rebotics/selenium/BUILD_README.md

 ## Prerequisites
 **Note:** You don't need to follow the steps described in selenium documentation!
-They are for building drivers themselves, not selenium bindings!
+They are for building drivers themselves, not the python bindings!

 Official python guide for building packages:\
 https://packaging.python.org/guides/distributing-packages-using-setuptools/